-- There is a potential risk of not being able to identify patients when using electronic communication that does not involve video, but Dr. Coats only uses audio with video.
+- There is a potential risk of not being able to identify patients when using electronic communication that does not involve video, but Dr. Coats uses audio and video during the intial assessment to assure identity.
 Patient identity is verified by a HIPPA compliant third party (Eversign) via email and signatures captured in the initial consent forms.

 What if I live out of state?

 Dr. Coats would have to review the laws of your state.
 For example, California, Colorado and Texas require that a therapist providing services for anyone residing in those states be licensed by those states.
 Each state has its own license, and Dr. Coats is only licensed in Arizona at this time.